Christian M. 5 min read

 • Time-of-Use Tariffs: Wind farms enable cheaper electricity during high wind generation periods, encouraging consumers to shift their usage accordingly.

-• Green Tariffs: Wind farms support green tariffs, allowing consumers to opt for renewable energy at a premium, reflecting the growing demand for sustainability.
+• Green Tariffs: Wind farms support green business energy tariffs, allowing consumers to opt for renewable energy at a premium, reflecting the growing demand for sustainability.
 Find a green electricity tariff for your company with our business electricity comparison service.

 In summary, consumers should expect lower business electricity prices over time as renewables harness free energy and their batteries to support them.
 However, consumers should know that the initial capital investment to make the change will be partially levied on them!